GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/03-message-list.md

 ## Handling Actions

-`MessageListView` comes with a set of actions out of the box that are available by long-pressing a message.
-There are multiple available actions:
+`MessageListView` comes with a set of actions available out of the box by long-pressing a message:

 * Adding reaction
 * Replies